Irrelon/cache-express/readme.md

 });
 ```

-**Dependency-Based Cache Invalidation:**
+### Dependency-Based Cache Invalidation

 The middleware supports dependency-based cache invalidation.
-You can specify dependencies for your cached data, and the cache will be automatically invalidated if any of the dependencies change.
-This dependsOn should be **function which returns** an array that includes dependencies.
+You can specify dependencies for your cached data, and the
+cache will be automatically invalidated if any of the
+dependencies change. `dependsOn` should be a function
+that returns an array including your dependency values.

 ```javascript
 app.get(